Rephrasing Joseph Campbell,

-Rephrasing Joseph Campbell, and looking for a theme, we might settle on “the artist’s way.”
+and looking for a theme for this issue, we could easily settle on “the artist’s way.”
 Our last two pieces came out of an art exhibit this past April framed in the context of Campbell’s reflections about art.
-Late in his life, Campbell gave a talk he called “The Way of the Artist” in which he quoted his wife, Jean Erdman, “The way of the mystic and way of the artist are much alike.”
+Late in his life, he gave a talk he called “The Way of the Artist” in which he quoted his wife, Jean Erdman, “The way of the mystic and way of the artist are much alike.”
 I was asked to write an essay for the catalog

 and I also talked with two of the artists Tom Nakashima and Rob Barnard

 one evening during the exhibit.
-Given how little we hear such thoughts today in the artworld, I was grateful for the invitation.
+Given how little we hear anything about such ideas today in the art world, I was grateful for the invitation.
 And thinking about the newsletter I remembered a recent interview with photographer David Ulrich

 .
 Ulrich is a wonderful photographer and very articulate.
-When I first learned that he had been a student and friend of Minor White, I was excited.
+When I first learned that he'd been a student and friend of Minor White, I was excited.
 Campbell would have whole-heartedly embraced Minor’s philosophy and his approach to the practice of photography.